peter1745/peter1745.github.io/src/introduction.md

 **So**, that's why I decided to create this guide.
 I've been through the pain of googling for hours to figure out how to do something in Mono, and I figured I could help spare others from that pain.

 Before we get started I just wanted to say that this guide is **not** a guide on building a complete scripting engine, it's just meant to give you the knowledge you *need* to write a scripting engine.

+## Credits
+I'm not the only person who has contributed to this.
+I've had some help with certain parts of it, so I wanted to make sure to mention anyone that has helped out.

+- **Marca**, provided build instructions for Mac OSX